akiaxin/ProgrammingPortfolio/README.md

 ### Etch a Sketch
 Discover your art skills with our digitalized version of the classic Etch-a-Sketch game!
-Use the arrow keys to doodle, sketch intricate designs, or plan world domination, and save your drawings with your mouse.
+Use the arrow keys to doodle, sketch intricate designs, or plan world domination.
+Save your drawings with a simple click of your mouse.

 <img src="https://github.com/akiaxin/programming/blob/main/images/etchasketch1.png" alt="gameplay1" width="300"> <img src="https://github.com/akiaxin/programming/blob/main/images/etchasketch2.png" alt="gameplay2" width="300">